robmclarty/cred/README.md

 ## Usage

-See [cred-auth-manager](https://github.com/robmclarty/cred-auth-manager) for a reference implementation of cred.
-It is an example app that can act as a central authentication hub for a potentially distributed system.
+See [cred-auth-manager](https://github.com/robmclarty/cred-auth-manager) for a non-trivial reference implementation of Cred.
+It is an example app that can act as a central authentication hub for an optionally distributed system.
+You can use it out of the box directly, modify it, or simply refer to it as an example.

 ---